03 · Security

 Incidents and disclosure

-Anarion will notify customer points of contact promptly when we identify a security incident affecting a deployment.
+We will notify customer points of contact promptly when we identify a security incident affecting a deployment.
 Coordinated disclosure to end users (the agencies your customers serve) remains a customer responsibility.
 Specifics live in the MSA.

-FAQ — the questions public-safety teams ask first.
+FAQ: the questions public-safety teams ask first.

 FAQ →